-Your doctor will ask you to have a carotid ultrasound for a number of reasons; including prior to cardiac surgery, unusual "turns" and after a suspected stroke.
+Your doctor may ask you to have a carotid ultrasound for a number of reasons; including prior to cardiac surgery, after unusual "turns" and after a suspected stroke.

-It is advisable to wear an open-neck shirt and not a high necked sweater, to make it easier to scan the vessels in the neck.
+It is advisable to wear an open-neck shirt or top and not a high necked or collared top, to make it easier to access the vessels of the neck.
 Please bring any relevant x-rays or scans.

 Who does the test?

-A Sonographer (technician specialising in ultrasound) will perform the examination and record the ultrasound images on CD.
+A Sonographer (Technologist trained specifically in ultrasound) will perform the examination.

 You will be asked to lie on a bed and bare your neck.
-A warm gel will be spread on your neck, which will allow us to obtain high quality images.
+Gel will be spread on your neck, which will allow us to obtain high quality images.
 A small towel will be used to protect your clothes.